The Invention of “Pet Food”

 Know the Ingredients in Your Furry Friend’s Food

-All of our food is free of antibiotics and added growth hormones.
+All recipes are free of antibiotics and added growth hormones.
 We never use meat meals, rendered ingredients, fillers, added sugar, corn, wheat, soy, or empty carbohydrates such as white pasta, rice, or potatoes (unless recommended by a veterinarian for a custom recipe).
 All food is made in a commercial kitchen used for preparing human food.

-Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with a few of their nutritive benefits.
+Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with some their nutritive benefits.
 Please visit this page often, as we are constantly searching out the healthiest ingredients and new recipes to add to our menu.

 *For a list of foods considered toxic to dogs and cats, visit: https://www.aspca.org/pet-care/animal-poison-control/people-foods-avoid-feeding-your-pets